-For the past ten years, we have helped our clients reach their financial goals by integrating investment management with financial planning in the areas of tax, estate, retirement, and Social Security planning.
+Thank you for visiting.
+For the past twelve years, we have helped our clients reach their financial goals by integrating investment management with financial planning in the areas of tax, estate, retirement, and Social Security planning.
 Our investment approach is based on our belief that low-cost, broadly diversified index funds will, over the long-term, offer investors the best chance to obtain market returns in a tax-efficient manner.

-Our approach to investment management and financial planning is based on three primary principles:
+Our approach to investment management and financial planning is based on the following three guidelines.